London Perrantes

 London Tyus Perrantes Jr. (born October 3, 1994) is an American professional basketball player for Maroussi of the Greek Basketball League.
-He played college basketball for the Virginia Cavaliers.
+He played college basketball for the Virginia Cavaliers, where he was selected All-ACC Second Team during his senior season.

+Perrantes went undrafted in the 2017 NBA draft and played one season for the Cleveland Cavaliers, with whom he reached the 2018 NBA Finals.

 High school career

 Perrantes attended Crespi Carmelite High School, where he was coached by Russell White.
 Perrantes developed his signature calm, deliberate playing style after competing against older players.
 He was noticed by Washington State football player Nico Grasu, who alerted the university's basketball coach, Tony Bennett.
 When Bennett was hired by Virginia, Perrantes committed to play for him, turning down an offer from USC after Kevin O'Neill was released as coach.
 As a senior, he averaged 19.9 points and 5.8 assists per game and was named L.A.
 Daily News Player of the Year and L.A.
 Times All-Area First Team.
 He was ranked No. 86 on ESPN's Top 100 recruiting list for 2013.